missionpinball/mpf-docs/tutorial/4_adjust_flipper_power.rst

 You can set the default pulse time for each coil in the coil's entry in the ``coils:`` section of your config file.
-If you don't specify a time for a particular coil, then MPF will a default pulse time of 10ms.
+If you don't specify a time for a particular coil, then MPF will use a default pulse time of 10ms.

 So in the last step, we got your flipper coils working, but as they are now,